Leovaldez42/social-client/README.md

 # Blog

-### A blog that allows you tosignup/login, post, like/unlike and comment on the post.
+A blog that allows you to signup/login, post, like/unlike and comment on the post.

 1. Clone the repo.
 ```bash
     git clone https://github.com/Leovaldez42/social-client.git